Dave-team/Knowledge-base/Management.md

 ## Difficult conversations
 - Have difficult conversations in person and stick to the facts
 - Don't blame and assume.
 Instead, resolve your feelings by communicating with people
+- To deal with disagreements: be open minded (see things through the other person’s eyes) and be assertive (communicate clearly how things look like through your eyes)
 ![Conflict de-escalation](https://user-images.githubusercontent.com/28791247/101979753-b74c8a00-3c57-11eb-88ac-50bed643943e.png)

 ## 12 questions employees ask themselves